furious-luke/django-address/README.md

 ## Forms

 Included is a form field for simplifying address entry.
-A Google maps auto-complete is performed on address and passed to the model, if possible.
-Otherwise the raw input is used.
+A Google maps auto-complete is performed in the browser and passed to the view.
+If the lookup fails the raw entered value is used.

 ## Partial Example